FRANCIS PICABIA BIOGRAPHY

 Between 1950 and 1951 Picabia has several important exhibitions: in France, in New York at the Rose Fried Gallery and the Galerie Apollo in Brussels.

-In 1952 he presents his latest work at the Galerie Colette Allendy, among them Villejuif, seven paintings for the days of the week and La terre est ronde, with a catalogue consisting of 7 facsimiles of letters from Breton, Cocteau, Bryen, Van Heeckeren, Seuphor, J.H.
+In 1952 he presents his latest work at the Galerie Colette Allendy, among them Villejuif, six paintings for the days of the week and La terre est ronde, with a catalogue consisting of 7 facsimiles of letters from Breton, Cocteau, Bryen, Van Heeckeren, Seuphor, J.H.
 Lévesque and Michel Perrin.

 In the following years, Simone Collinet, Breton’s first wife, becomes Picabia’s principle dealer.